Many people in their fifties and sixties decide to work for themselves, often because they want to work flexibly, or to pursue a particular passion.

-The new State Pension applies to those reaching retirement age on or after 6 April 2016 and is £179.60 a week in the current 2021/22 tax year.
+The new State Pension applies to those reaching retirement age on or after 6 April 2016 and is £203.85 per week in the current 2023/24 tax year.
 You’ll only be eligible for this amount if you’ve made 35 ‘qualifying years’ of National Insurance Contributions.

 If you’re self-employed, you’ll make Class 2 National Insurance contributions, which for the purposes of your State Pension are treated the same as employee contributions.
-Class 2 National Insurance contributions are payable if your profits are above a certain amount (£6,515 in 2021 to 2022).
-You pay both Class 2 and Class 4 National Insurance contributions when your profits rise above £9,568 (in the 2021/22 tax year).
+Class 2 National Insurance contributions are payable if your profits are above a certain amount (£6,725 in 2023/24).
+You pay both Class 2 and Class 4 National Insurance contributions when your profits rise above £12,570 (in the 2023/24 tax year).

 If you’re unable to save into a pension

-Sadly there are plenty of self-employed people who may not be able to afford to save into a pension, or have any private pensions to supplement their State Pension when they stop work.
+Sadly there are plenty of self-employed people who may not be able to afford to save into a pension, and so won’t have any private pensions to supplement their State Pension when they stop working.